davepar/gcalendarsync/README.md

   * All Day Event - true/false value.
   * Location - optional event location.
   * Id - used for syncing with calendar.
 This column could be hidden to prevent accidental edits.
+* In the Tools menu, select Script Editor.
+* Give the project a name.
+* Paste in the code from gcalendarsync.js.
+* For the "calendarId" value in the script, paste in the Calendar ID from above.
+* Save the script.

 That's it.
 Start entering and modifying events.
 You can add extra columns, and they'll be ignored.